Best Stair Lift Companies

 Complex features like curved rails or push-button controls can significantly increase costs.
 “They wanted $1,100 just for the push button,” Kirk in New York told us.

-• Stair lift models: Choose from three indoor models and two outdoor models.
-Bruno manufactures and installs its own stair lifts.
+• Stair lift models: Choose from three indoor models and two outdoor options.
+Bruno also manufactures and installs its own stair lifts.

-• Warranty: The company provides a limited lifetime warranty on most products.
-There’s a five-year limited warranty for outdoor lifts.
+• Warranty: Bruno offers a limited lifetime warranty on major components and a five-year limited warranty for outdoor lifts.

-Selected for having one of the highest satisfaction rates for Best Customer Service and Best Installation Experience
+Selected for having one of the highest satisfaction rates for Best Customer Service, Best Value for Price and Best Experience with Staff

 Types of lifts